-In this tutorial we will show you how to install Nagios on CentOS 8.
-For those of you who didn’t know, Nagios is an open source software that can be used for network and infrastructure monitoring.
-Nagios will monitor servers, switches, applications and services.
-It alerts the System Administrator when something went wrong and also alerts back when the issues has been rectified.
-Resources that can be monitored include CPU, memory and disk space loads, log files, temperature or hardware errors.
-It can monitor various parameters and problems for services like HTTP, SMTP, DNS, and with the help of plugins it can be highly extended.
-Nagios core was originally designed to run under Linux, although it should work under most other unices as well.
+In this tutorial, we will show you how to install Nagios on CentOS 8.
+For those of you who didn’t know, Nagios is open-source software that can be used for network and infrastructure monitoring.
+Nagios will monitor servers, switches, applications, and services.
+It alerts the System Administrator when something went wrong and also alerts back when the issues have been rectified.
+Resources that can be monitored include CPU, memory, and disk space loads, log files, temperature, or hardware errors.
+It can monitor various parameters and problems for services like HTTP, SMTP, and DNS, and with the help of plugins, it can be highly extended.
+Nagios core was originally designed to run under Linux, although it should work under most other units as well.

 Install Nagios on CentOS 8

 Step 1.
 First of all, make sure that all packages are up to date.